 |Sales Manager||9,140 SRD|

 |Secondary School Teacher||4,370 SRD|

-Where can you get paid more, working for a private company or for the government?
-Public sector employees in Suriname earn 17% more than their private sector counterparts on average across all sectors.
+Where can you get paid more, working in a private company or the government?
+The difference between the public or government sector salaries and the private sector salaries in Suriname is 17% on average across all career fields.